Understanding SMD size code

 As a SMT machine supplier we understand how crucial it is that you know the difference.
 We take pride in giving our customers the correct guidance to make their basis for decision the best possible.

-So when we tell you that our YAMAHA YSM20 machine supports 0201 component in metric code - do you know how tiny that SMD component is?
+So when we tell you that our YAMAHA YSM20 pick & place supports 0201 component in metric code - do you know how tiny that SMD component is?

 0201 Imperial compared to 0201 Metric component size